Getting your Trinity Audio player ready... |

 KEY FACT:

 For the GRE, you may need to study anywhere from a few hundred to 1,000+ vocab words.
-For the GMAT, you’ll need to master fewer than 100 grammar rules.

 So far it has been a bit of a tossup as to whether GRE Verbal actually is easier than GMAT Verbal.
-We can see that GRE and GMAT Verbal are different in some significant ways, but whether that makes Verbal “easier” on one test or the other is largely personal.
+We can see that GRE Verbal and GMAT Verbal are different in some significant ways, but whether that makes Verbal “easier” on one test or the other is largely personal.

-So, what about the areas in which GRE and GMAT Verbal are most similar?
+So, what about the areas in which GRE and GMAT Verbal are similar?
 Can we get any further insight into which test is easier there?

 RC and CR on the GMAT vs. GRE: Similar But Not the Same